 Chemistry 101 is the first semester of a two semester sequence of General Chemistry lecture.
 We will cover about half the chapters in the text this semester.
 Do not get too cocky from having done well in your high school science classes to think that you will do well on this course by just being smart.
 Do not think that just because the class's name says "...Chemistry" that the class automatically will be too boring, too scary, too hard, too much like your high school chemistry class for you to enjoy and do well.
 Think to yourself: [I think I'll really work on this course and maybe I'll actually (gasp #1) get an A on the class and/or (gasp #2) enjoy the class.]
 Choose whichever gasp you like better :) Just keep in mind that no matter how smart you are, you will not do well on this course without a lot of hard work.
 In fact just by trying, you can pull yourself up half a letter grade.
-Conversely if you do not try you will lower your final letter grade by almost half a letter. [don't show up to class (lose 15 pts), don't do homework (lose 10 pts), don't participate in Blackboard discussion (lose 10 pts) - total 35 / 820 pts = over 4 % pts, ex:76% (C) vs 80% (B) final percentage points]
+Conversely if you do not try you will lower your final letter grade by almost half a letter. [don't show up to class (lose 15 pts), don't do homework (lose 20 pts), - total 35 / 810 pts = over 4.3 % pts, ex:76% (C+) vs 80% (B) final percentage points with "attempt points".]
+I do not adjust final grades up if you are close to the borderline because I feel that you are a good student (or because I like you).
+You can pull yourself up to a higher grade from the borderline by doing all the "attempt points" which are all documented by hardcopy evidence.